 - Hours: Daily, 9am to 11pm

 Calling Powell’s a bookstore is like calling the Louvre an art museum: technically accurate, but wildly understated.
 The flagship location on Burnside (on the northern fringe of downtown Portland) contains more than a million individual volumes.
-Four satellite locations serve outlying branches across the Portland metro area; the entire enterprise employs upwards of 500 people.
+Four satellite locations serve outlying areas of the Portland metro area; the entire enterprise employs upwards of 500 people.

 If you spend any time in downtown or Northwest Portland, take 15 to 30 minutes to browse the flagship location, just to get a sense of the place’s scale.
 If you’re a bookworm, you could easily spend your whole trip here.